i2bc/n_terminal_lysine/README.md

 - get_nt.awk: get n fisrt nucleotides for each sequence of a multiple fasta file (used in compute.sh)
 - prepare_graphs.sh: prepare a shell file to create graph
 - transpose.awk: matrix transposition (used in compute.sh)
+- README.md (this file)
+- species_Archaea.list, species_Bacteria.list, species_Eukaryotes.list (lists of cdna_sequences used in the article)

 ### note about the third-party tools
-In order to increase the reproducibility of the computational analyses we worked with conda environements and yml files to create them are given (`conda_env_*_n_terminal_lysine.yml`).
+In order to increase the reproducibility of the computational analyses we worked with conda environements (see the yml files to create them, `conda_env_*_n_terminal_lysine.yml`).
 Otherwise, softwares emboss (version 6.0) and R (version 4.1.2, including dplyr and ggplot2 libraries) are needed.

 ## data